 They allow fast and easy shipping:

 Online registries are wonderful for shipping!
-For guests that may not want to travel with their gift or might not be able to attend the wedding, they can ship their gift directly to the newlyweds.
-It is not uncommon for couples to request no gifts at the wedding, especially those that are a destination and prefer the shipping option for ease of travel after the wedding.
+For guests that may not want to travel with their gift or might not be able to attend your big day, they can ship their gift directly to the newlyweds.
+It is not uncommon for couples to request no gifts, especially those that are a destination and prefer the shipping option for ease of travel after the wedding.

 The cons to using an online wedding registry